-Beef bounces back as niche markets Duck market pressures
+Beef bounces back

 The latest Meat, Fish and Poultry (MFP) figures from Kantar Worldpanel, published today for the 12 weeks ending 16th August 2015 have seen Beef & Fish avoiding deflation, with smaller areas, driven by Duck posting strong growth.
 The promised August heatwave has given way to intermittent showers and flash flooding in the South, with the barbeque season appearing to be drawing to an end.
 Barbeque consumption is down 8% annually and Sausages, Burgers & Grills are all seeing value sales fall back.
 Nathan Ward, Business Unit Director for Meat, Fish & Poultry explains “There is much more to a barbeque than Burgers & Sausages, with Chicken present in over 40% of Barbeque occasions”.
 Despite the Summer slump, National Burger Day could help stimulate sales in the next update, contributing to the positive annual picture for Burgers.